Luckin Coffee Crashes 76% Thursday: What You Need To Know

 There's a popular perception that these companies simply fold their tent and disappear once the bad practices are discovered.
 And in some cases - particularly in the early 2010s Chinese reverse merger wave, a lot of fraudulent companies simply did go dark after exposure, with their shares delisting and rapidly heading to $0.

 More commonly, however, these companies tend to live on for quite awhile.
-So don't assume Luckin will go to zero immediately when you see pundits like CNBC's Jim Cramer say the following:
+So don't assume Luckin will go to zero immediately when you see pundits like CNBC's Jim Cramer said the following:

 Whether or not you agree with the sentiment, the actual odds of Luckin simply going out of business soon are pretty low.
 While they drastically overstated their numbers, the actual coffee stores do exist, and there is some possibility that the business model can be salvaged.
 Additionally, the brand likely has some value.
 Keep in mind that your average consumer in China probably won't know that the company committed accounting fraud in the United States.